ISO week date: Weeks per year

 All other week-numbering years are short years and have 52 weeks.

 The number of weeks in a given year is equal to the corresponding week number of 28 December, because it is the only date that is always in the last week of the year since it is a week before 4 January which is always in the first week of the following year.

 Using only the ordinal year number y, the number of weeks in that year can be determined from a function, $p(y)$, that returns the day of the week of 31 December:

-This can be expressed as a single function without case distinction in different ways, e.g.:

 On average, a year has 53 weeks every 400/71 = 5.6338... years; there are 43 times when these long years are 6 years apart, 27 times when they are 5 years apart, and once they are 7 years apart (between years 296 and 303).

 The Gregorian years corresponding to these 71 long years can be subdivided as follows: